araobp/sensor-network/README.md

 ## Background and motivation

 GPIO, I2C, SPI and UART/USART are widely adopted by sensor/actuator components.
 However, IT guys are not familiar with those low-level interfaces.
 I have decided to develop a gateway that works as a bridge between those low-level interfaces and serial (UART/USB).

+In addition, I want to develop something like "Software-Defined Networking of Things".
+Once I was involved in several SDN(Software-Defined Networking) projects, but my focus this time is on very low level interfaces (GPIO/I2C/SPI/UART) and very primitive components (sensors/actuators).

-## Common architecture
+## Low-level blocks

+IoT is Internet of Things.
+Sensors/actuators communicate with other sensors/actuators or with human being.
+IoT is not a new concept at all.
+IoT is about opening up vertically-integrated legacy systems with IP (internet Protocol).

+Most of sensors/actuators require some sort of gateway to be able to speak IP.
+They call it IoT gateway.

+I focus on opening up sensors/actuators in a LEGO-block manner.
+In this project, I develop "open" sensors/actuators following the architecture below:

 ```